-Think Out of the Box With 3D Direct Mail
+10. Think Out of the Box With 3D Direct Mail

-Direct mailers can be shaped like a box, a plane or a tree.
+Direct mailers can be shaped like a box, a plane, or a tree.
 You can certainly stand out in the crowd with this type of tactic.

 Be sure to use them sparingly though—they will be more expensive than regular direct mail, so target them only at your most important targets, and the ones most difficult to reach.

 Here’s a slideshow of cool direct mail examples for inspiration.

-Personalize, Personalize, Personalize
+11. Personalize, Personalize, Personalize

 Based on industry, time of the year or audience segment, you will have different response rates for your campaigns.
 You can only find the sweet spot by testing, and we encourage you to do that as often as possible.

-Direct Mail Images
+12. Incorporate Some Direct Mail Images

 To make the best of this effect, you should have a professional designer on your team to help with your direct mail piece.
 If you insist on a DIY piece, here’s a few tips to make your images stand out:

-- Use images which elicit a powerful emotional response (everyone likes babies, cats, dogs, sports or food… And if you don’t… what kind of monster are you?)
+- Use images which elicit a powerful emotional response (everyone likes babies, cats, dogs, sports, or food… And if you don’t… what kind of monster are you?).

-- Colorful images will do better than plain dull colors or black and white
+- Colorful images will do better than plain dull colors or black and white.

-- Use pictures that are relevant and resonate with your target audience
+- Use pictures that are relevant and resonate with your target audience.

-- Make sure to respect copyright when using any image in your marketing projects
+- Make sure to respect copyright when using any image in your marketing projects.

-Create Hot Spots
+13. Create Hot Spots

 Direct mail copywriting makes heavy use of hot spots to draw the user’s attention.
-The title, the first paragraph, the last paragraph and and post-scriptum (PS) are going to be natural hot spots for any text-heavy material.
+The title, the first paragraph, the last paragraph, and post-scriptum (PS) are going to be natural hot spots for any text-heavy material.

-Never Market Without Tracking and Testing
+14. Never Market Without Tracking and Testing

 - Custom URLs